rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 ![](https://github.com/rupeshmi/CodeSprint/blob/dev/JavaScript/Part2/CodeSnippets/person12ConsProto.png)

-**Prototype object of the constructor function is shared among all the objects created using the constructor function**
+**Prototype object of the constructor function is shared among all the objects created using the constructor function.**

 ### Prototype object
 >As prototype object is an object, we can attach properties and methods to the prototype object.
 Thus, enabling all the objects created